linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 # EXAMPLE 3-1 Application of Required Rate of Return

-A Walmart bond you purchased two years ago for $890 is now selling for $925.
-The bond paid $100 per year in coupon interest on the last day of each year (the last payment made today).
-You intend to hold the bond for four more years and project that you will be able to sell it at the end of year 4 for $960.
+A Walmart bond you purchased two years ago for \$890 is now selling for \$925.
+The bond paid \$100 per year in coupon interest on the last day of each year (the last payment made today).
+You intend to hold the bond for four more years and project that you will be able to sell it at the end of year 4 for \$960.
 You also project that the bond will continue paying 100 in interest per year.
 Given the risk associated with the bond, its required rate of return (r) over the next four years is 11.25 percent.
 Accordingly, the bond's fair present value is:

 $$
 \begin{array}{l} P V = \frac {1 0 0}{(1 + 0 .
 1 1 2 5) ^ {1}} + \frac {1 0 0}{(1 + 0 .
 1 1 2 5) ^ {2}} + \frac {1 0 0}{(1 + 0 .
 1 1 2 5) ^ {3}} + \frac {1 0 0 + 9 6 0}{(1 + 0 .
 1 1 2 5) ^ {4}} \\ = \$ 935.31 \\ \end{array}
 $$

-Given the current selling price of the Walmart bond,  $925, relative to the fair present value,$ 935.31, this bond is currently undervalued.
+Given the current selling price of the Walmart bond,  \$925, relative to the fair present value,\$ 935.31, this bond is currently undervalued.

 # expected rate of return